 Priority registration for transfers means that you can become an enrolled student prior to new freshmen, and therefor will have greater flexibility in scheduling classes.
 This will make your life easier, allow you to plan more in advance, and ensure that you’re given every opportunity to succeed.

 Transfer students come with certain benefits to our school: They’re usually extremely academically prepared, they’re motivated to make things happen, and they graduate at higher rates.
-Because of that we’ve worked hard to remove as many barriers as we possibly can, and one of those is a tuition rate that is completely unheard of for a private institution.
+Because of that we’ve worked hard to remove as many barriers as we possibly can, and one of those is a $10,000 scholarship that the vast majority of our transfer students will be eligible for.

 Steps to Become a student

 - Submit All Information: This will likely include official college and high school transcript(s), but it will depend on your exact situation.

 - Financial Aid: We suggest all students complete the FAFSA and work with our Financial Aid office to get a full understanding of their expected expenses and opportunities.

 - Deposit: Pay a $200 non-refundable security deposit.